kr-zr/Sphero_robot_Stage_ROS_simple_simulation/README.md

 How to use:

-1) Build the package into your existing catkin workspace.
+1) Build the package into an existing catkin workspace.
 More information on creating a catkin workspace available here -> http://wiki.ros.org/catkin/Tutorials/create_a_workspace

 2) Start ROS in your first terminal.